Skip to content

 readyThe local agent is runnable now.

-installedAn app or partial install was detected, but Ennodia cannot run it through a supported CLI surface yet.
+installedAn app or partial install was detected, but Ennodia cannot run it through a supported command-line interface (CLI) surface yet.

 missingThe supported local agent was not found.